Imaginary-time evolution of interacting spin systems in the truncated Wigner approximation

-where the sum extends over all spins $(i,j)$ that are connected by edges of the 3-regular graph ${\cal G}$.
-The eigenstate with highest energy is obviously the ferromagnetic state with all spins pointing the same direction with $E_\textrm{max}/J = 3 N/2$.
+In the following, we investigate an AF Ising Hamiltonian with uniform coupling strength $J$ between nodes of a random 3-regular graph ${\cal G}$, in which every node (spin) is connected by exactly three edges to other nodes (spins) \mfl{(As a different example random Erd\"os-Renyi graphs are discussed in the Supplementary material.)}.
+For such graphs, finding the ground state or even approximations to it below a relative error $\Delta \epsilon=1/17$ is NP-hard because Max-Cut is known to be NP-hard \cite{10.1145/502090.502098} and there exists a one to one mapping between both problems \cite{PhysRevResearch.6.023294}.
+The eigenstate with highest energy is obviously the state with all spins pointing the same direction with $E_\textrm{max}/J = 3 N/2$.
 Note that $N$ is even for a 3-regular graph.
 Since in the unweighted graph every node has three equivalent edges, all other possible energies are $E_n/J= 3 N/2 - (2 n +1)$, with $n$ being some non-negative integer upper bounded by $3N/2-1$.

 In the following we calculate the finite temperature state of the model with the iTWA.
-Using $\partial_\phi^2 \hat \Delta$ in the correspondence rules, eq.\eqref{eq:set}, leads to a diffusion matrix with non-zero components

-The diffusion matrix is in general not positive and thus must be neglected.
-The stochastic equations for \eqref{eq:random-Ising} are thus ordinary differential equations.
-They decouple in the $\theta_j$ and $\phi_j$
+As noted above, the diffusion matrix is in general not positive and thus must be neglected\mfl{, an approximation which becomes however exact in the limit $\tau\to\infty$.} The stochastic equations for eq.~\eqref{eq:random-Ising} are thus ordinary \mfl{nonlinear} differential equations.

 and can be efficiently solved using GPUs.